scriptbuzz/mbx-getstock-aws-puppeteer/README.md

  ![API Gateway](./assets/mbx-api-00003.png)

-* Lambda: Perform the needed logic to invoke Puppeteer and store returned stock info.
 * IAM: Assign needed permissions/roles to solution services.
 * EventBridge: Invoke the API Gateway endpoint with different stock symbols on a schedule basis
 * Broswer: Enter the API Gateway endpoint with a stock symbol.
 The solution will return the value of the stock.